 - 3.1.2.2 Move the machine by pushing it forward.
-Do not back-up while moving the machine, as potential tripping hazards may be out of view. - 3.1.2.3 Use the lifting eyes when lifting the machine.
+Do not back-up while moving the machine, as potential tripping hazards would not be seen. - 3.1.2.3 Use the lifting eyes when lifting the machine.
 Do not use a sling around the cart handles or piping. - 3.1.2.4 If the machine contains any abrasive, keep the machine upright.
-Laying down a machine containing abrasive could cause abrasive to lodge in the piping and cause the machine to malfunction, or cause damage to the valves.
+Laying down a machine containing abrasive could cause abrasive to lodge in the piping and cause the machine to malfunction, or damage valves.